soerenkoehler/soerenkoehler.github.io/_posts/hack/2019-02-02-disable-kde-speech-dispatcher.md

 ---
 Some updates ago the KDE Audio Mixer began to behave strangely.
 Or better:
 It did show the strange behaviour of something called "speech dispatcher":
-A increasing number of audio sources showed up in the mixer panel.
+An increasing number of audio sources showed up in the mixer panel.
 Annoying.

 When I tried to uninstall it, I saw that half of KDE was dependant from it.
 So I started the most secret hacker tool ever: Google (or in my case actually: